Many businesses are under the impression that sales only means going out there and finding brand new buyers. Not always!

 How is cross-selling different from upselling?

 Cross-selling strategies are based on the principle of improving the outcome for the customer.
 This may be an increase in convenience as above, an increase in safety, and so on.
-Cross-selling does not improve the original offer, but instead adds to it.
+Cross-selling does not improve the original offer but instead adds to it.

-The most common variation you may have heard is when you visit a fast food restaurant and order a burger.
+The most common variation you may have heard is when you visit a fast-food restaurant and order a burger.
 You will no doubt be asked, “Do you want fries with that?”, and will quite often be offered a drink as well.
 You can have a burger without fries or a drink, and it’s still a burger.
 But with both fries and a drink, it becomes a meal and a more enjoyable experience.

-To differentiate this from an upsell, in the same context the upsell would be, “Do you want to go LARGE on your fries?” – selling more of the same thing, rather than a complementary item.
+To differentiate this from an upsell, in the same context the upsell would be, “Do you want to go LARGE on your fries?” – selling more of the same thing, rather than a complimentary item.

-Some cross-selling strategies you can adopt
+7 Cross-selling strategies you can adopt (with examples)

 As a purchasing client yourself, there surely must be some or the other cross-selling technique that was applied.
 Well, I have come across many.
 And let me make a confession, I always fall for them, gullible as I am.
 Anyway, there are some cross-selling tactics that companies have thrown my way.
 And, I shall use the most impressive ones as examples of strategies you can adopt.

-Based on past purchases
+1. Cross-selling based on past purchases

 This is probably one of the most common and easiest ways to send purchase recommendations to your customers.
 Take note of how their purchase history has been, what their interests are, or even where they spend the most money.
 Using this information, you can send product recommendations.